 The UK’s first hydrogen train

-What started as a ‘bit of fun’, with a group of students taking up a challenge called Formula Student – described as the testing ground for the next generation of world-class engineers – rapidly became something a lot more serious – and potentially revolutionary.
+What started as a ‘bit of fun’, with a group of students taking part in the 'iMechE Railway Challenge' – described as the testing ground for the next generation of world-class engineers – rapidly became something a lot more serious – and potentially revolutionary.
 Assembled in just six weeks, what we believe to be the UK’s first hydrogen-powered train is now the focus of a PhD student’s thesis on the feasibility of using hydrogen on the railways of the future.

 Our innovative approach to research includes a ‘spinning rail’, measuring about 15ft in diameter and capable of notching up a speed of 50mph, which equates to two laps per second.
 Combining many different technologies, this enables us to collect a raft of data very quickly in terms of novel fault detection, such as cracks in rails at high speed.
 Because the temperature in the lab can go to as low as -58C, it helps us with extreme weather analysis and problem-solving.